 My experience as a volunteer osteopath at CORE Clapton began in April 2018.
-I have recently finished the long registration process with the GOsC (General Osteopathic Council) and, intrigued by their project, I contacted Ben Thompson, a colleague of mine at BCOM (British College of Osteopathic Medicine), who, with great pleasure, introduced me to the
+I have recently finished the long registration process with the GOsC (General Osteopathic Council) and, intrigued by their project, I contacted Ben Thompson, a colleague of mine at BCOM (British College of Osteopathic Medicine), who, with great pleasure, introduced me to the initiative.

 One day, I went to see what they were doing at CORE, and on that day I met Daniel Orchard, the founder of the initiative.
-A volcano of ideas, as well as an enthusiastic and passionate osteopath, Danny made it immediately clear how much the place was full of stimulus and
+A volcano of ideas, as well as an enthusiastic and passionate osteopath, Danny made it immediately clear how much the place was full of stimulus and possibilities for growth.

 I immediately decided to join the team.